Adiabatic Condensers (refrigerated warehouses and supermarkets)Process

 The proposed measure will add adiabatic condensers to the California Building Energy Efficiency Standards.
 For the purposes of this code change proposal the Statewide CASE Team defines adiabatic condensers as follows:

 A refrigeration system component that condenses refrigerant vapor by rejecting heat to air mechanically circulated over its heat transfer surface, causing a temperature rise in the air, with the additional capability to utilize evaporative precooling of the entering air, for operation only during high ambient temperatures, and accomplished as part of a single factory-made and rated unit.

 The mandatory requirements in Section 120.6 cover air cooled and evaporative condensers.
-Hybrid condensers are not currently mentioned in the code, even as an exception and therefore there is confusion in the industry.
+Adiabatic condensers are not currently mentioned in the code, even as an exception and therefore there is confusion in the industry.

 The new mandatory code requirements will be added to Section 120.6 (a) and (b) and applies to refrigerated warehouses and commercial refrigeration, respectively.

 The Statewide CASE Team discussed including adiabatic condensers for the 2013 Title 24, Part 6 code update cycle but product information was limited at that time and the Statewide CASE Team did not feel there was adequate time to address the energy savings and cost issues within the adoption schedule.

 Since the development of the 2013 Title 24, Part 6 CASE Report analysis (approximately six years) market interest as greatly increased due to: